 Follow the additional safety tips to keep yourself safe

-There are few additional things that I would like to tell all our viewers.
-Whether you are professional or a newbie always follow these safety procedures to keep yourself safe.
+There are a few additional things that I would like to tell all our viewers.
+Whether you are a professional or a newbie always follow these safety procedures to keep yourself safe.

 Unplug the drill while changing drill bits